AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-intro.md

-The investment variables are the installed capacities (in MW) of the generation and/or transmission assets defined in the input of Antares-Xpansion as candidates for investment.
+The investment variables are the installed capacities (in MW) of the generation and/or transmission assets defined in the input of Antares Xpansion as candidates for investment.

 The cases shown in **Figure 1** and **Figure 2** contain only one investment variable.
 The search for the optimal solution is then carried out over the interval \[0, available potential\], bounded on the left by zero and on the right by the maximum available potential of the investment under consideration.
-The available potential is one of the input data of Antares-Xpansion.
+The available potential is one of the input data of Antares Xpansion.

-In the more general case with several investment candidates, Antares-Xpansion determines one optimal investment combination, that is, one combination $(c_{1},c_{2},\ldots,c_{n})$ of the capacities of the $n$ investment candidates that minimizes the cost function.
+In the more general case with several investment candidates, Antares Xpansion determines one optimal investment combination, that is, one combination $(c_{1},c_{2},\ldots,c_{n})$ of the capacities of the $n$ investment candidates that minimizes the cost function.

 The search for this optimal combination is done jointly (i.e. "at the same time") on the capacities of all investment candidates, and not candidate by candidate.
-By doing this, Antares-Xpansion is able to identify and assess the impact of synergies between structures - for example an A-B line which only becomes interesting once the B-C line is built - or of competitions - for example an A-B-C corridor parallel to another A-D-C corridor.
+By doing this, Antares Xpansion is able to identify and assess the impact of synergies between structures - for example an A-B line which only becomes interesting once the B-C line is built - or of competitions - for example an A-B-C corridor parallel to another A-D-C corridor.

-The definition of the investment variables in Antares-Xpansion is detailed in [Define the candidates](xpansion-candidates.md).
+The definition of the investment variables in Antares Xpansion is detailed in [Define the candidates](xpansion-candidates.md).
 For example, it may include:

 - **Investable capacity values limited to a finite set rather than a whole interval.** This allows to consider the following cases:
-    - The investment is made in unit steps of 200 MW and we wish to constrain the search of Antares-Xpansion to the discrete set {0 MW, 200 MW, 400 MW, 600 MW…}.
+    - The investment is made in unit steps of 200 MW and we wish to constrain the search of Antares Xpansion to the discrete set {0 MW, 200 MW, 400 MW, 600 MW…}.
     - Adopt an all-or-nothing approach in which only two choices are possible: not to invest or to invest up to an imposed unit capacity.

-    Antares-Xpansion can manage a mix of continuous investment variables, i.e. valid over the whole interval \[0, maximum potential\], and discrete variables, valid only over a finite set of values (see later).
+    Antares Xpansion can manage a mix of continuous investment variables, i.e. valid over the whole interval \[0, maximum potential\], and discrete variables, valid only over a finite set of values (see later).

 - **Linear constraints between investable capacities.** Linear constraints between variables can be